Skip to Content

 • Our Passion fruit ice cream has an intense sweet-tart flavor of tropical passion fruit.
 It’s a creamy, dreamy flavor you have to try.

-• This mango “ice cream” is a healthy fat-free treat.
-All you need to make this frozen delight are some mangoes and a food processor.
+• This easy mango sorbet is so good.
+All you need to make this frozen dessert are some mangoes and a food processor.

 Connect With Savor the Best: